What is the egg donation process and how do I obtain anonymous donor eggs?

 8. Pregnancy testing

-Ten days after the donor egg retrieval, you will come to the office and have blood drawn.
+Ten days after the embryo transfer, you will come to the office and have blood drawn.